BackupTheBerlios/lang-lisp/README.txt

-ALL files are in the GNU AFFERO PUBLIC LICENSE, only explicitly stated otherwise.
-Including files that are in the git
+ALL files are in the GNU AFFERO PUBLIC LICENSE, unless explicitly stated otherwise.

+Sorry, this isn't user friendly yet.
+Look in the /doc (Same stuff as website there)